Braxton Hicks Contractions: When To Call A Doctor For Beginners

 practice contractions not labor

-They typically feel like a tightening or hardening of the abdomen and may last from 30 seconds to two minutes.
+You may feel a tightening or hardening across your abdomen.
+Each contraction may last from about 30 seconds to two minutes.

 How to Recognize Braxton Hicks Contractions